KenACollins/github-users-and-followers/README.md

 ### Features

+#### Adding More Followers

 I set a per page count of 50 followers as 100 seemed too much.
 When the "See More Followers" button is clicked, rather than swap in a new set of 50 followers, I append the new followers to the previously loaded ones.
 React is smart enough not to re-render the previously loaded followers.
+This approach allows a user to see all of the followers for users with a reasonable number of them.
 The only downside to this decision is that if one tries to load all followers of a hugely popular GitHub user, it probably will bog down the browser.

+#### Back to Top

+When you scroll down through the followers and maybe click the button to load more, you end up scrolling down the single page application (SPA) fairly far.
+To make it easy to shoot back up to the top of the screen to begin a new search, I provide a 'Back to Top' floating icon fixed in the bottom right corner of the screen that is initially absent when you are already at the top, but fades in as you scroll the page.
+When clicked, this icon gently glides the page upwards until it reaches the top.